 Our First Hike To Angels Landing

-During our first visit to Zion National Park in October 2019, we hiked the phenomenal river slot canyon The Narrows all the way to Big Spring and then the next day we hiked Angels Landing along with Zion Canyon Overlook.
+During our first visit to Zion National Park in October 2019, we hiked the phenomenal river slot canyon The Narrows all the way to Big Springs on our first day.
+Then the next day we hiked Angels Landing along with Zion Canyon Overlook.

 Through deep breaths, skyrocketed BPM and a metric ton of adrenaline coursing through our veins, we hiked the razor thin chained trail to Angels Landing and soaked up spectacular views over Zion National Park.